 After the bleaching agent is applied, it is given time to work.
 Sometimes a bleaching light will be used to accelerate the bleaching time, although the jury is still out as to the efficacy and effectiveness of such measures.

-Some dentists will also recommend a finishing application of fluoride to help reduce dental sensitivity and help protect their patient’s newly whitened teeth.
+Some dentists will also recommend a finishing application of fluoride to help reduce dental sensitivity and help protect the patient’s newly whitened teeth.

-Both professional whitening in a dentist’s chair and self-guided whitening at home are both great options for patients seeking to brighten up their smiles.
+Both professional teeth whitening in a dentist’s chair and self-guided whitening at home are options for patients seeking to brighten up their smiles.
 Ultimately, both approaches have advantages and disadvantages that should be taken into account when making a decision.

 While effective, direct chemical whitening treatments aren’t your only option for maintaining or even gradually whitening your teeth naturally.
 Most dentists would recommend a balanced combination of extrinsic, intrinsic, and holistic strategies to help support, preserve, and actively brighten up your smile.

 Lifestyle changes can be one of the easiest, most cost-effective ways to whiten your teeth or protect your whitening investment.
 Simply avoiding staining beverages such as coffee and wine can go a long way towards preserving your white teeth.
 When drinking beverages, especially acidic beverages such as fruit juices and sodas, using a straw does wonders for your teeth.
 Other lifestyle changes that can play a role in your whitening include eating a healthy diet, getting enough sleep, and exercising daily.
 A healthy body means healthy teeth.
 Our teeth are intimately connected to and affected by the rest of our body.
 Maintaining good health means that our teeth will have the nutrients they need to build enamel, fight off bacterial infections, and keep healthy bone density.

 Watching what you eat and maintaining good health is, by far, the most economical, most effective, holistic, and the best way to improve your smile and your teeth.